 “Vermicompost is the product of composting.
 It utilizes various species of worms, usually red wigglers, to create a heterogeneous mixture of decomposing vegetable or food waste, bedding materials, and vermicast.
 Vermicast, also known as worm castings, worm humus, or worm manure, is the end-product of the breakdown of organic matter by a species of earthworm.
 Containing water-soluble nutrients, vermicompost is a nutrient-rich organic fertilizer and soil conditioner.”

 Worm Composting, also know as Vermicomposting is a really simple, clean and odourless way to deal with one of our most important problems: garbage.
 Instead of getting rid of your organic wastes and increasing the volume in your local landfill, you can use your kitchen scraps to feed your worms and make your own castings.
 At the same time, you will be reducing the amount of the dangerous greenhouse gas, methane, in our atmosphere.
 Vermicomposting is fun and a great way to teach all ages about simple steps to make our world a better place.

 When you see the results of adding castings to your garden or house plants, you will realize that there is no need for chemical fertilizer.
 It’s a great natural fertilizer that you can create in your own home!

 Because of these hard workers, composting with worms is a very easy process.
 Everyone can be successful in a variety of spaces and budgets.
-We carry a composter system designed specifically for vermicomposting.
-However, a basic plastic container will also make a compost bin.
-Composting takes little time and even less money and once you have your worm composting system in operation, it’s free for the rest of your life!
+You can purchase a composter system designed specifically for vermicomposting.
+However, a basic plastic container will also make a compost bin. (check our Build Your Own Worm Composter page) Composting takes little time and even less money and once you have your worm composting system in operation, it’s free for the rest of your life!